-Before we understand what Modulus of Elasticity is, first we will need to know about the elastic constants.
-Why we need elastic constants, what are the types and where they all are used?
+Before we understand what the Modulus of Elasticity is, first, we need to know elastic constants.
+Why do we need elastic constants?
+What are the types, and where are they all used?
 So let’s begin.

 Elastic constants are those constants which determine the deformation produced by a given stress system acting on the material.